emerril1/EpiSim-an-Epidemic-Simulator/README.md

 The Population class manages a collection of Person objects and generates a contact graph that models interactions.
 This graph ensures realistic infection dynamics.
 It includes two key functions: one to generate the graph and another to retrieve the contacts of a given person (node).

 The Simulation class coordinates the epidemic process.
-It contains methods to advance the simulation step by step, run the simulation over a set period, and track statistics (such as susceptible, infected, and recovered counts).
+It contains methods to advance the simulation step by step, run the simulation over a set period, and track statistics (such as susceptible, exposed, infected, and recovered counts).
 These functions are integrated within the main program, which drives the simulation and records results.

 Overall, the architecture of the project closely follows the original UML class and sequence diagrams.
 The only major modification is the addition of the EnumeratedTypes class, which was separated out to improve modularity.
 This adjustment also shifted some of the relationships between classes compared to the original UML design.